Darrell Waltrip: Broadcast style

-As the cars take the green flag to start each race, Waltrip shouts "Boogity, boogity, boogity, let's go racing boys and girls!"
+As the cars take the green flag to start each race, Waltrip shouts "Boogity, boogity, boogity, let's go racing boys!"
 This somewhat nonsensical phrase has become Waltrip's trademark in recent years.
-(The phrase "boogity, boogity, boogity" also appears in the 1960 doo wop parody "Who Put the Bomp" by Barry Mann.)
+(The phrase "boogity, boogity, boogity" also appears in the 1960 doo wop parody "Who Put the Bomp (in the Bomp, Bomp, Bomp)" by Barry Mann.)
 Humble Pie used the shorter phrase "boogity-boogity" in their 1970 song "Red Light Mama, Red Hot".
 Ray Stevens used the phrase throughout his 1974 hit, "The Streak".
 Jerry Reed also said this phrase in the 1977 movie "Smokey and the Bandit."
 Waltrip was featured on a 1992 home video from Ray Stevens entitled the Amazing Rolling Revue.
 In this home video Waltrip played the part of the out of control driver of the tour bus/rolling venue.
 Waltrip explained that the catchphrase arose because, as a driver, he grew tired of hearing his spotter or crew chief say "green, green, green" at the start of every race and wanted to hear something more original.
 The catchphrase had always been preceded by fellow analyst and former crew chief Larry McReynolds telling Waltrip to "reach up there and pull those belts tight one more time!" until recent years, when McReynolds used the phrase less and less and eventually phased it out altogether.

 In 2011, Waltrip stated that his favorite race to have broadcast thus far was the 2010 Aaron's 499.
 The race lead was exchanged many times among many different drivers rather than the lead being dominated by a single driver.
 The race ended with driver Kevin Harvick beating driver Jamie McMurray for the win by only the length of a bumper.